-Lake Lau Kawar is a lake beneath the recently erupting Mount Sinabung.
+Lake Lau Kawar is a lake beneath the famous Mount Sinabung.
 The 2-square-kilometer (0.8 sq mi) lake is at Kutagugung village, Naman Teran sub-district (formerly Simpang Empat district), Karo.
 It is about 4 hours from Medan.
 To see it on the map, click here.

 What to Expect

-A night trip from Medan is an excellent choice to avoid the heat of the sun during the day trip.
+A night trip from Medan is an excellent choice to avoid the heat of the sun during the day.

 Especially during weekends, you will see couples and nature lovers walk around or stand for talks in the camping ground area, near the lips of the lake.
 A surcharge of Rp 2,500 ($0.25) for a person and a rental fee of Rp 5,000 ($0.50) per tent apply.
 There are also bamboo rafts that visitors can use to fish in the lake.
 It is okay to bath inside the lake, too.